5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Ambient_Light_Sensor_(SSDT-ALS0)/README.md

 ### 2. No ambient light sensor device interface exists

-In this case we just need to impersonate an `ALS0` device, as follows and we're done:
+In this case, we need a fake `ALS0` device:

 ```swift
 DefinitionBlock ("", "SSDT", 2, "ACDT", "ALS0", 0)